StampedeRobotics2844/docs/source/index.rst

 Welcome to Stampede Robotics's!
 ===============================

 Betty H. Fairfax robotics will compete in the First Robitics 2017 competition.
-Our robot, Steampede will be performing multiple tasks in an effort to obtain maximum points.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-    setup
+    _setup

 Indices and tables
 ==================